top of page

 Categories of Crypto-assets under MiCA

-A third category covers utility tokens, which are intended solely to provide access to a good or service supplied by the issuer.
+• Utility tokens: tokens intended solely to provide access to goods or services supplied by the issuer.

-Finally, there is a residual category for crypto-assets that do not fall within any of the preceding categories.
-This category includes, inter alia, traditional cryptocurrencies such as Bitcoin (BTC) and Ether (ETH), which do not confer rights to an underlying asset and do not seek to maintain a stable value.
+• Residual category: traditional cryptocurrencies such as Bitcoin (BTC) and Ether (ETH), which do not grant rights to an underlying asset and do not aim to maintain a stable value.

-So-called security tokens, which grant holders rights comparable to shares, bonds or other securities, may qualify as securities within the meaning of the Act of 2 August 2002 on the supervision of the financial sector.
-In that case, they also fall within the scope of the capital gains tax.
-In making this assessment, economic reality always prevails over legal form.
+Crypto-assets qualifying as financial instruments within the meaning of MiFID fall outside the scope of the MiCA Regulation, but this does not automatically exclude them from the capital gains tax regime.
+So-called security tokens — which grant their holder rights comparable to shares or bonds — may qualify as securities within the meaning of the Act of 2 August 2002.
+In that case, they likewise fall within the scope of the capital gains tax.
+In this assessment, economic reality always prevails over legal form.

 Condition II: Transfer for Consideration of Crypto (Taxable Realisation)

-In this context, the bill specifies that, when assessing whether crypto transactions are abnormal, a range of factual elements may be taken into account.
-These include, inter alia, the proportion of movable assets invested in crypto-assets, the use of borrowed funds to acquire crypto-assets, the use of automated processes or software to execute transactions, and the number of transactions carried out.
-These criteria may play a role individually or cumulatively in the tax qualification of the transactions.
+In assessing whether crypto transactions constitute abnormal or speculative management, a set of factual elements is taken into account, including: the proportion of movable assets invested in crypto, the use of borrowed funds to acquire crypto-assets, the use of automated processes or trading bots, and the number of transactions carried out.

 Parliamentary clarification: “abnormal management” remains exceptional